Tulip-Dev/tulip/doc/python/graphdatastorage.rst

 Lists of values can also be associated to graph elements through the use of the vector property classes listed below :

-	* :class:`tlp.BooleanVectorProperty` : associate lists of boolean values to nodes and edges
+        * :class:`tlp.BooleanVectorProperty` : associate lists of Boolean values to nodes and edges
 	* :class:`tlp.ColorVectorProperty` : associate lists of colors (r,g,b,a) to nodes and edges
 	* :class:`tlp.DoubleVectorProperty`: associate lists of floating point values to nodes and edges
 	* :class:`tlp.IntegerVectorProperty`: associate lists of integer values to nodes and edges